 Summary: Assuming that the waste line sits at a small decline, you’ll need to solve a possible airflow issue for your vent stack.
 This will keep neutral air pressure (prevent negative or positive pressure).

 Thus, wastewater will flow down the drain with the help of gravity.
 You should know that the toilet waste line and the sink waste lines are connected at their vent stack.

 [amazon bestseller=”Best Drain Cleaners” items=”2″ template=”table”]

-My issue was that maybe I had a bigger problem because in the previous 3 months I had just miraculously unclogged my stubborn bathtub that had standing water.
+My issue was that maybe I had a more significant problem because, in the previous three months, I had just miraculously unclogged my stubborn bathtub that had standing water.

 Vent stack blocked?
-Gurgling sound usually means it is “starving” for air.
+The gurgling sound usually means it is “starving” for air.
 Without venting, the flush operation would act as a vacuum and would not properly flush.

-Vent stack is usually hidden behind the wall.
-It is a vertical pipe to which all the drains along that line tie into.
-Check toilet too to make sure there is no partial blockage.
-Does the sink do anything funny too?
+The vent stack is usually hidden behind the wall.
+It is a vertical pipe to which all the drains along with that line tie into.
+Check the toilet too to make sure there is no partial blockage.
+Does the sink do anything funny also?

-I have same problem since installing new efficient flush toilets.
-If it is a vacuum created, could that cause p-traps to dry out or the toilet bowl level to drop when not in use? ( no leaks).
+I have the same problem since installing new efficient flush toilets.
+If a vacuum created could cause p-traps to dry out or the toilet bowl level to drop when not in use? ( no leaks).

-raps should NEVER be dry!!
+Raps should NEVER be dry!!
 Sewer gases can enter your home.
-In general, if there is a vacuum in the line, it can suck the water out of your traps and drop toilet water level.
+In general, if there is a vacuum in the line, it can suck the water out of your traps and drop the toilet water level.